 1. Create content for AM post/tweet and PM post/tweet

-2. Comment on 1 interesting Facebook Post and Tweet by someone else (always leave your name and web address when doing this; let people know who you are and where they can find you!)
+2. Comment on 1 interesting Facebook Post and Tweet by someone else (leave your name and web address when doing this if they don’t know you already; let people know who you are and where they can find you!)

 3. Comment on 1 Denver Reddit Post